iTimeTraveler/hexo-theme-hiero/README.md

 ## License

-Hiero is under the BMITSD license.
+Hiero is under the MIT license.
 See the [LICENSE](https://github.com/iTimeTraveler/hexo-theme-hiero/blob/master/LICENSE) file for details.

 [Hexo]: https://hexo.io/